mpalmer/lvmsync/README.md

 To transfer changes to another machine, call `lvmsync` like this:

-    lvmsync <origin LV> <destserver>:<destblock>
+    lvmsync <snapshot LV> <destserver>:<destblock>

 This requires that `lvmsync` is installed on `<destserver>`, and that you have the ability to SSH into `<destserver>` as root.
 All data transfer takes place over SSH, because we don't trust any network, and it simplifies so many things (such as link-level compression, if you want it).
-If CPU is an issue, you shouldn't be running LVM on your phone anyway.
+If CPU is an issue, you shouldn't be running LVM on your phone to begin with.

 ## See Also